2025 Gila monster Season update: Eggs a-comin’ and the long wait ahead

 Winifred is our Seward-line axanthic female Gila monster.

 As the season starts anew, it’s a time to reflect on past year’s successes and failures.
 I re-read my notes and chat with other breeders and try to see how we can do things better.
-This year’s focus is nesting and achieving a higher hatch rate.
-We’re coming up with a new nesting box and will be sure to share that here once we have the design worked out.
+This year’s focus will again be nesting in hopes of having more viable eggs laid on time.
+I’ve come up with a new nesting strategies and will be sure to share that here once we have it worked out.
 We’d also like to get more proficient with the ultrasound and be able to time ovulation and oviposition with greater accuracy this year.

-A sight we hope to see mid-April!We monitor growing follicles and testes on our Gila monster by ultrasound.
+We monitor growing follicles and testes on our Gila monster by ultrasound.
 This helps us to keep an eye on reproductive development and when the highest chance of successful pairings are.
-Male testes also change throughout the year and need to be monitored.

 Besides having the fortune to live with Gila monsters, its both profound and humbling to enter each year with these amazing reptiles and learn more about them.
 Having produced Gilas each year just feeds my love for them, and I’m sure this year will be no exception!